 Not in the generally accepted definition of an MMO, no. Our game is massive, it is online, but it isn’t a grinding based persistent world with dungeons and levels.
 Our game is a huge first/3rd person shooter/melee hybrid, based on player skill and reaction, with no progression, unlocks or unfair battles.
 The game is also based on servers, and we encourage players to host their own servers and games.

-At release, Battle Cry of Freedom will feature eight gamemodes: Conquest, Battle, Team Deathmatch, Deathmatch, Duel, Capture the Intel, King of the Hill and Siege.
+At release, Battle Cry of Freedom will feature ten gamemodes: Conquest, Commander Battle, Convoy Ambush, Battle, Team Deathmatch, Deathmatch, Duel, Capture the Intel, King of the Hill, and Siege.
 However, we do plan to add more gamemodes after the games initial release.

 We are taking our inspiration from the Mount & Blade series, including our previous game, Napoleonic Wars, utilizing a directional attacking and blocking system.

 2 X 2 kilometers is the largest map size we support so far.
 However, we have found that maps over 700 meters already feel HUGE.
 As such, the majority of maps will be around 450 X 450 meters in size.
 To put in perspective, a 2 X 2 kilometers map would take you approximately twenty minutes to walk across.

 We as a team are very interested in the time periods we utilise.
 This means we genuinely prefer to be historically accurate, and this coupled with a particularly unforgiving community means our standards are higher than your usual title.
 With "Battle Cry of Freedom" we even want to take it a step further.